dbaldwin103/EasyLink-API-V2/README_HandlingErrors.md

 ```
 {
     "status": "Error",
-    "obos": [
-        {
-            "statuses": null,
-            "obo": null,
-            "lineItems": null,
-            "customFields": null
-        }
-    ],
     "message": "Your request failed with the following error: Insert failed.
 First exception on row 0; first error: REQUIRED_FIELD_MISSING, Required fields are missing: [From_Warehouse_Code__c]: [From_Warehouse_Code__c]Class.OBO_Service_V1.handlePostNew: line 176, column 1\nClass.OBO_Service_V1.doPost: line 64, column 1"
 }
 ```

 ## Invalid Payloads - Post Staging

 These errors occur when the payload passes all the smell tests and is sent over to the WMS staging table.
 If the payload makes it to this stage, a successful response will be returned by the API.
-Errors will occur when the WMS tries to process the request.
-The error will then be recorded on the case that was created from the payload. **How users will be alerted of these errors, and how they will be handled, has yet to be set in stone.**
+Errors will occur when our Warehouse Management System tries to process the request.
+These errors will will create an error case in the Chem-Star Portal . **How users will be alerted of these errors, and how they will be handled, has yet to be set in stone.**

 ![img](file:///C:/Users/jdenning/Documents/Typora/Resources/ExampleApiError_PostStaging.PNG?lastModify=1509393627)